 Don is an incredible addition to the year’s crew.
 Hopefully Trip will also be able to spend time with us while we are at base-camp at Drifter’s Cove each night.

 Kevin came to the project through his sister Colette.
-For the last 20 years he has been living on Denny Island in the Great Bear Rainforest where he works as a mechanic and owns and operates a peaceful retreat with two hand crafted waterfront cabins, a private dock, a whale watching deck and a cedar sauna.
+For the last 20 years he has been living on Denny Island in the Great Bear Rainforest where he owns and operates an outboard shop, sawmill, and peaceful retreat with two hand crafted waterfront cabins and loft, a private dock, a whale watching deck and a cedar sauna.
 He has been boating in the region for many years.

 Kevin has wholeheartedly agreed to take on the role of Pilot, but after meeting him we quickly realized he brings far more to the swim then we ever could have asked for.
 On our initial trip to Ocean Falls from Bella Bella not only did he identify several spots with currents we could take advantage of, he also offered to pitch our tents and have a warming fire ready for when we exit the water.

 Kevin has kindly donated his property to Susan each year she comes for a swim.
 He is keen to bring unique positive experiences to his community and help where he can.
 This year Kevin will pilot a support boat used to transport key crew members and provide refuge to kayakers needing a break.

 One of our more recent discoveries about Kevin is that he held a record in backstroke as a youth swimmer.